 "If you can't say anything nice, say nothing," my mom always said...

-The reviews on sites like TrustPilot and from influencers simply didn't match with the horror stories I was hearing from the Amazon seller community.
+The reviews on sites like TrustPilot and from influencers simply do not match the horror stories from the Amazon seller community.

 Let's get into it.